Foo-x/react-tea/README.md

 - view and logic are separated, so they are easy to test.
 - "update" can handle asynchronous code.

+This library also supports using Hooks, so you can leverage assets of custom hooks.

 ## Installation